 With an investment of just under £5000, a bit of creativity and a bucket full of passion and ambition, with NCASS’s assistance you could find your way out onto the scene of this trendy industry.
 This can be true for anyone, whether you are looking for a full-time career or perhaps just a job to keep you going at university.

 The NCASS have taken on university students before with great success.
 The Caribou Poutine company is just one of many examples.
-The company is run by two university students, Michael and Lizzy, who managed to balance out the stress of university exams in their second year alongside their first event at the Digbeth Dining Club.
-They are two very passionate young people who are characters of true inspiration for any student looking to break into the industry.
-They gave some advice for anyone looking to start up their own business:
+Michael and Lizzy, two university students, run the company.
+They managed to balance out the stress of university exams in their second year alongside their first event at the Digbeth Dining Club.
+Two very passionate young people, they gave some advice for anyone looking to start up their own business:

 “If you fully believe in it and put in the hard work you can make it happen!
 All the traders are so great and always help each other out, so get some good advice from those who’ve already done it – help is always there.”

-So is the street food job just simply a new trend that will fade into the dark space where the Unicorn Frappuccino and charcoal ice cream has descended into?
+So is the street food job just simply a new trend?
+Will it fade into the dark space where the Unicorn Frappuccino and charcoal ice cream went?

-With organisations like NCASS and passionate, young people behind this vibrant and enthralling scene, it seems likely that this is an industry that will stretch out and be kept alive by the up and coming generation of today.
+With organisations like NCASS and passionate, young people behind this vibrant and enthralling scene, it seems likely that this is an industry that be kept alive by the next generation.